savagesteel/d1-file-formats/PAL.md

 ## I. Description

 Diablo 1 color palettes use the `.pal` file extension.

-Color palettes are sets of 256 colors.
-Color palettes are used to render CEL/CL2 graphics.
+Color palettes are sets of 256 colors used to render CEL/CL2 graphics.

 ## II.
 File structure